 Download the full PDF report to save for your reference and share with colleagues.

 This report summarizes each industry's key customer sentiment metrics over Q1-Q4 of 2025, including relationship NPS (rNPS), which captures the overall customer sentiment about a particular brand, and/or product NPS (pNPS), which measures customer satisfaction at the product level.
-The lines in our Industry Leaderboard represent the range of average NPS scores for Q1 2024 – Q4 2025, and multiple company logos in the same column indicate a tie.
-NPS Prism collects new survey data every 90 days, reflecting shifts in customer expectations within the industry.
+The lines in our Industry Leaderboard represent the range of average NPS scores for Q1 2025–Q4 2025, and multiple company logos in the same column indicate a tie.

 NPS leaders not only outperform when it comes to earning customer loyalty: they also excel in creating shareholder value.
 Recent data from NPS Prism and S&P Capital IQ demonstrates that across several major industries, leaders delivered significantly greater than average shareholder returns over the past ten years.
 This effect was most noticeable for U.S. grocery stores, where Costco delivered 5X the industry average for total shareholder returns.